lorenz234/oli-python/README.md

 # OLI Python Package

-A Python client for interacting with the Open Labels Initiative (OLI) on the Base blockchain.
+Python SDK for interacting with the Open Labels Initiative; A framework for address labels in the blockchain space.
+Read & write labels into the OLI Label Pool, check your labels for OLI compliance.

 ## Installation